scheb/2fa/UPGRADE.md

 `Scheb\TwoFactorBundle\Security\TwoFactor\Trusted\TrustedDeviceManagerInterface` as the fifth argument.
 If you have extended the controller, please update your service definition accordingly.

+`Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenInterface` was extended with new methods to store the preparation state of two-factor authentication providers.
+Methods `isTwoFactorProviderPrepared`, `setTwoFactorProviderPrepared` and `getPreparedTwoFactorProviders` have been added.
+As part of this change, `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenFactoryInterface::create()` was extended with another argument `array $preparedTwoFactorProviders`.
+If you're using your own implementation of `TwoFactorTokenInterface` or `TwoFactorTokenFactoryInterface`, please update your code.
+See `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorToken` and `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenFactory` for a reference implementation.

 `Scheb\TwoFactorBundle\Security\Authentication\Exception\InvalidTwoFactorCodeException::setMessageKey` has been removed.

+### Behavioural

+Two-factor providers are now prepared on the `kernel.response` event (was `kernel.finish_request` before).